 While that's absolutely true, there is a slightly complex situation when it comes to how much people actually earn.
 There's a lot of misinformation out there, so let's take a look at the truth.

-First of all, it's true to say that salaries in Norway are much higher than in many European countries.
+First of all, it's true to say that salaries in Norway are, generally speaking, higher than in many European countries.
 This is especially true at the lower end of the market, such as for cleaners, restaurant workers and manual labourers.

 The Norwegian minimum wage

 Contrary to popular belief on discussion forums, there is no national minimum wage written into Norwegian law.
 Yet despite this fact, almost everyone receives a fair living wage.

 These unions come to collective agreements on salaries and working conditions with companies, which are then applied to all workers, not just union members.